-After programming an EPC device in-system, FPGA configuration can be initiated by including the EPC device's JTAG INIT_CONF instruction (refer to Table 11).
+After programming an EPC device in-system, FPGA configuration can be initiated by including the EPC device's JTAG INIT\CONF instruction.

 The ISP circuitry in the EPC device is compliant with the IEEE Std.
 1532 specification.
 The IEEE Std.
 1532 is a standard that allows concurrent ISP between devices from multiple vendors.